umbraco/Umbraco.AuthorizedServices/README.md

 ###### RequestTokenFormat

-An enum value that controls how the request to retrive an access token is formatted.
+An enum value that controls how the request to retrieve an access token is formatted.
 Options are `Querystring` and `FormUrlEncoded`. `Querystring` is the default value and is used for GitHub.

 ###### RequestTokenFormat